 Explore ways to network with home school parents.
-In the spring 2010, this library offered Art Class on Friday mornings facilitated by a home school parent and attended by home schooled children.
-There were several enquiries about the class for summertime.
-The children's librarian is considering offering it during the summer in 2011 on an alternate day of the week.
+This library continues to offer Art Class on Friday mornings facilitated by a home school parent and attended by home schooled children.
+There is a "Lil Lit Club for beginning readers that meets on Wednesdays.
+The children's librarian is considering offering other programs during the day for homeschoolers.